Arriba, Arriba!

-Arriba, Arriba! (lit. up, up!) is a Philippine television sitcom series broadcast by ABS-CBN.
-Directed by John D. Lazatin and Gilbert G. Perez, it stars Jolina Magdangal with Camille Prats, Ai-Ai delas Alas, Heart Evangelista, Sandy Andolong, John Lapus, Rufa Mae Quinto, and Johnny Delgado.
-It aired on the network's Saturday afternoon line up from December 9, 2000 to August 9, 2003, replacing Oki Doki Doc and was replaced by Home Along da Airport.
+Arriba, Arriba! (lit. up, up!) is a Philippine television situational comedy (SitCom) series broadcast by ABS-CBN.
+Directed by John D. Lazatin and Gilbert G. Perez, it stars Jolina Magdangal with Camille Prats, Sandy Andolong, Edgar Mortiz, Heart Evangelista, Rufa Mae Quinto, Ai-Ai delas Alas and Johnny Delgado.
+It aired on the network's Saturday afternoon line up from December 9, 2000 to August 9, 2003, replacing Oki Doki Doc and was replaced by Home Along Da Airport.